-- Deconstruction with a process to save as much of the material as possible and to recycle it back into other uses.
+- Deconstruction with a process of saving as much of the material as possible and recycling it back into other uses.

 - Demolition of the building, salvaging what can be salvaged and removing the waste to the landfill, with the empty site restored for new development or landscaped to become a community green space.

 Whichever choice is made by the community, any program dealing with dilapidated buildings will require community support, often DNR assistance, financial resources and the active involvement of the city attorney.

 Keep Iowa Beautiful and the Iowa DNR Solid Waste Alternatives Program (SWAP) have a Derelict Building Grant to help communities with fewer than 5,000 residents.
 Keep Iowa Beautiful also has a beautification grant program providing funds for communities of 5,000 and smaller for beautification proposals ($5,000 limit).